blz-it/aec-2024-skill08-s4-api/docs/s4-api-docs.md

 ### Subscribe to an Event

-This endpoint uses HTTP Long Polling, meaning the connection will remain open until an action is available.
+This endpoint uses **HTTP Long Polling**, meaning the connection will remain open until an action is available.
 Clients should make a request to this endpoint and wait for a response.
 Once a response is received, the client should immediately make another request to continue receiving actions.

 ```
 GET /events/:id/subscribe